sandeepshakya2019/chat-app/README.md

 # Chat App

-This is the chat app created using the MERN Technology.
+This is the chat app created using MERN Technology.

-Frontend : ReactJS, Redux, React-router, Socket.io, Material UI Backend : NodeJS, ExpressJs, Socket.io
+Frontend: ReactJS, Redux, React-router, Socket.io, Material UI
+Backend: NodeJS, ExpressJs, Socket.io

-Database : Mongodb (Mongoose as ODM)
+Database: MongoDB (Mongoose as ODM)

 ## Video related to the app